 About Sayles Livingston Design

 At Sayles Livingston Design, we specialize in providing unforgettable experiences that showcase the distinct vision of each client.
 Known for our lush atmospheric arrangements and acclaimed designs, we take pride in our ability to accommodate unusual requests, as well as the more familiar.
-Responsive, customer-centered, female-owned and family-operated, Sayles Livingston Design looks forward to becoming a trusted member of your event team.
+Responsive, customer-centered, female-owned and operated, Sayles Livingston Design looks forward to becoming a trusted member of your event team.